Skip to content

 Here are the three key requirements covering most Victorian public sector agencies and the main expectations:

-• The Victorian Government Risk Management Framework (VGRMF) requires your agency to consider its material risks in planning and decision-making.
+- The Victorian Government Risk Management Framework (VGRMF) requires your agency to consider its material risks in planning and decision-making.
 It also requires your agency to contribute to identification and management of state significant risks, which includes climate change.
-(The Standing Directions under the Financial Management Act 1994 require agencies to apply the VGRMF)
+(The Standing Directions under the Financial Management Act 1994 require agencies to apply the VGRMF).

-• The Public Administration Act 2004 requires boards of public entities to advise responsible Ministers and Secretaries of major risks.
-It also requires directors of public entities (i.e. Board members) to act with a “reasonable degree of care, diligence and skill” (S 79(1)(e)).
-A failure to consider climate change risks could breach this duty.
+- The Public Administration Act 2004 requires boards of public entities to advise responsible Ministers and Secretaries of major risks.
+It also requires directors of public entities (i.e. Board members) to act with a

-Other legal obligations also apply.
-For example, law relating to employee occupational health and safety implies a duty to consider climate change risks if they present a hazard to workers (such as extreme heat).
-Other government policies might also require you to look at climate change risks.
-Examples include Victoria’s whole-of-government climate change policies and programs at the Department of Energy, Environment and Climate Action's climate change web page and strategies for specific government portfolios like Department of Health and Human Services’ climate change strategy and Water for Victoria.
+Examples include Victoria’s whole-of-government climate change policies and programs at the Department of Energy, Environment and Climate Action’s climate change webpage and strategies for specific government portfolios like Department of Health’s climate change strategy and Water Cycle Adaptation Action Plan.
 It’s important to monitor and respond to changes in legislation, regulations and standards that may impact your organisation.

 What does this mean for risk professionals?